AristaSouthwest/Newsletter/docs/index.md

     <figcaption> Device Selection </figcaption>
 </figure>

-In addition to the Time setting, we have now asked CloudVision to monior one specific device.
+In addition to the Time setting, we have now asked CloudVision to monitor one specific device.
 When the rule is triggered, a message will be sent out to your collaboration platform.
 An example of a workflow here: You could configure Events to check if specific switches that utilize a high amount of bandwidth are sending telemetry data to CloudVision.
 If the device fails to stream information to CloudVision, you will receive a message.
 The operations team is now able to troubleshoot the matter as the event occured, rather than at a later time.
 In this case, you are resolving the issue from growing further and leading to a possible network outage.

 After completing these steps, click on the top right button labeled “Save”.
 Your Event tab configuration is now complete!
 Navigate to the main Event tab to send a test message to ensure the setup was successful.
 Within a few steps not only were you able to utilize this feature in CloudVision, we also have an additional tool that is active in checking your network health.
 This is just one of many tools used in CloudVision to help automate tasks along with taking the burden of performing compliance checks for fostering an effective environment.